XSecurity/XSecurity/checker/README.md

 place or not.

-We plan to automate things for you but for the meantime plase bear with us by following this procedure.
+We plan to automate things for you but for the meantime please bear with us by following this procedure.

     Get the required tools.